The following configuration parameters can be used to change the behavior of the Z-Wave Build System.

 Example of use on command line:

-Example of use in CMakeLists.txt:
+Example of use in CMakeLists.txt

-Add CLI to applications.
+Add Remote or Local CLI to applications.

-If set to ON, all sample applications are compiled.
+, all sample applications are compiled.

 Example of use:

-This configuration parameter only applies if the SDK is used as a subproject by invoking add_subdirectory(<SDK path>) from a parent CMake project.
-This is default structure for a project generated by elcap.
+This configuration parameter only applies if the SDK is used as a subproject by invoking add_subdirectory(<SDK path>)

-If included as a subproject, the default behavior is to skip compiling sample applications (OFF).
+If included as a subproject, the default behavior is to skip compiling sample applications (OFF

 Set the path to a custom private key used for signing binaries.